Roger Gracie: Early career

 Training in the UK with his father and in Brazil with his uncle Carlos Gracie, Jr., Gracie won another world championship title in 2001, this time as a purple belt, in the medium heavy division, under team Gracie Barra; Also in 2001 after receiving his brown belt he won the Brazilian Nationals for the second time.
 In 2002 as a brown belt Gracie won both the heavyweight division and the open class becoming double world champion for the first time.
-Competing at the 2003 ADCC Submission Fighting World Championship taking place for the first time in Sao Paulo on 17 May, Gracie arrived third in the -99 kg category, after defeating Mário Sperry and Rigan Machado but losing to John-Olav Einemo (2–0).
+Competing at the 2003 ADCC Submission Fighting World Championship taking place for the first time in São Paulo on 17 May, Gracie arrived third in the -99 kg category, after defeating Mário Sperry and Rigan Machado but losing to John-Olav Einemo (2–0).
 In 2003 at age 22, Gracie received his black belt from his uncle Carlos Gracie Jr.